Our use of cookies

 Additional secondary school places will be required in Rugeley in the next five years to meet local demand.

 The John Taylor Multi Academy Trust made a successful application to the DfE to open a new All Through School as part of a large new housing development proposed for Rugeley on the site of the former Power Station.
-The new All Through School is proposed to be delivered within the next five years, with the opening date TBC.
-The school will initially provide 30 additional Reception places and 150 Year 7 places each academic year from opening.
+The new All Through School is planned to open in September 2025.

 Printable planning cluster map